-We now report some simulation results.
-We consider a communication bandwidth of $W=500 \mathrm{MHz}$ centered over a mmWave carrier frequency.
-The MIMO propagation channel has been generated according to the statistical procedure detailed in [13], [14], with a path-loss exponent equal to 3.3 [20].
+[21].
 The additive thermal noise is assumed to have a power spectral density of -174dBm/Hz, while the front-end receiver is assumed to have a noise figure of 3dB.
-We study, in the following figures, the ASE for varying values of the transmit power $P_t$ , of the distance d between the transmitter and the receiver, of the number of transmit and receive antennas, of the multiplexing order M, and for the RRC pulse shape with 22% roll-off, the DC pulse, and the PHYDYAS pulse.
-For each waveform, we define the bandwidth as the frequency range such that out-of-band emissions are 40dB below the maximum in-band value of the Fourier transform of the pulse.
-This implies that the three considered pulses have different normalized bandwidths and, thus, their adoption results in different values of the symbol interval.
-For the considered communication bandwidth of W = 500 MHz, we found that the symbol interval $T_s$ is 3ns for the RRC pulse, 1.2ns for the PHYDYAS pulse, and 0.8ns for the DC pulse.
-The reported results are to be considered as ideal benchmark for the ASE since we are neglecting the interference, and we are considering digital pre-coding and post-coding, whereas due to hardware constraints mmWave systems will likely operate with hybrid analog/digital beamforming strategies [8].
-Fig.s 5, 7 and 9 report the ASE versus the distance d between the transmitter and the receiver (varying in the range [20, 200]m), assuming that the transmit power is $P_t = 3 \text{dBW}$ , while Fig.s 6 and 8 report the ASE versus the transmit power $P_t$ (varying in the range [-50, 10]dBW), assuming a link length d = 30m.
-Fig. 8 contains a comparison between the TDE and FDE transceiver architectures, while the remaining figures refer to the TDE transceiver structure.
-The LMMSE equalizer in the TDE structure spans a number of symbol intervals (that we have denoted as Q+1) equal to the length $\widetilde{P}$ of the composite propagation channel.
+We study, in the following figures, the ASE for varying values of the transmit power $P_t$ , of the distance d between the transmitter and the receiver, of the number of transmit and receive antennas, of the multiplexing order M, and for the case in which the PHYDYAS pulse is adopted.
+For this waveform, we define the bandwidth as the frequency range such that out-of-band emissions are 40dB below the maximum in-band value of the Fourier transform of the pulse.
+For the considered communication bandwidth of W = 500 MHz, we found that the symbol interval $T_s$ is 3.96ns for the PHYDYAS pulse, for the case in which we consider its truncated version to the interval $[-4T_s, 4T_s]$ .
+The reported results are to be considered as an ideal benchmark for the ASE since we are neglecting the interference, and we are considering digital pre-coding and post-coding, whereas due to hardware constraints mmWave systems will likely operate with hybrid analog/digital beamforming strategies [8].
+We focus here on the performance of the TDE transceiver, since our tests showed that the FDE structure is worse than the TDE scheme.
+Fig.s 5, 7 and 8 report the ASE $^6$ versus the distance d between the transmitter and the receiver (varying in the range [20, 200]m), assuming that the transmit power is $P_t = 0 \text{dBW}$ , while Fig. 6 reports the ASE versus the transmit power $P_t$ (varying in the range [-50, 10]dBW), assuming a link length d = 30 m.
 Inspecting the figures, the following remarks are in order: